-You probably know someone who is severely allergic to something like peanuts or bee stings.
-These allergies can cause anaphylaxis, a type of severe allergic reaction that affects your whole body.
+You probably know someone who is severely allergic to something, like peanuts or bee stings.
+These allergies can cause anaphylaxis, a type of severe reaction that affects your whole body.
 It happens quickly and can lead to life-threatening complications.

 In rare cases, anaphylaxis is caused by physical activity.
-A combination of exercise and other contributing factors such as food, weather conditions, or medications often causes exercise-induced anaphylaxis.
+A combination of exercise and other contributing factors such as food, weather conditions, or medications can cause exercise-induced anaphylaxis.

-You may experience coughing, wheezing, and difficulty breathing if you don’t stop to rest.
-This is a life-threatening situation requiring emergency medical attention.
+This can turn into a life-threatening situation requiring immediate medical attention.
 Severe cases may progress to shock, loss of consciousness, and respiratory or cardiac arrest.

 Stop what you’re doing and rest if you feel early symptoms of exercise-induced anaphylaxis.
 Sometimes that’s all it takes.

-Call 911 immediately if someone near you exhibits signs of anaphylaxis.
-Signs of anaphylactic shock include:
+Call 911 immediately if symptoms escalate in you or someone near you.
+Signs of anaphylactic shock escalating include:

 - pale, clammy skin